ted-spence-avalara/developer-dot/avatax/index.md

     </div>
     <div class="row">
         <div class="col-md-3">
             <p class="text-left">Explore the API before you build.
-Make live API calls directly from our documentation.</p>
+Make live API calls directly from our documentation.
+Lorum ipsum dolor <a href="./sales-tax">sales tax API</a></p>
         </div>
         <div class="col-md-3">
             <p class="text-left">Get started quickly with our sample code and libraries.
 If you get stuck, Avalara Support and Avalara's developer community are here with answers.</p>